About Anson Belt & Buckle

 Does this mean that you should go with one of these lower-priced options, or pay the higher price for Anson?

-But based on what we learned from thousands of online customers, most seemed pleased with what they got for their money when it comes to Anson Belt & Buckle.
+Based on what we learned from thousands of online customers, most seemed pleased with what they got for their money when it comes to Anson Belt & Buckle.
 The company provides the quality, attention to detail, and comfort their belt provides after a week of daily use.
 As a result, we’d strongly agree that they’re worth trying.

 If they don’t meet your needs, Anson stands behind their products with a 100% satisfaction guarantee, so you might not have much more to lose than return shipping charges.